BharathKumar-L/EVENT-MANAGEMENT-SYSTEM/Azure_Deployment_Guide.md

 - Implement auto-scaling based on traffic patterns

 **Database Optimization:**
-- Use serverless Cosmos DB for development
+- Use Basic tier for Azure Database for MongoDB in development
-- Scale to provisioned throughput for production
+- Scale to Standard tier for production
 - Implement proper indexing strategies

 **Storage Optimization:**